ooutama/php_helpful_functions/README.md

 # PHP Helpful functions

->This repository contains some helpful functions that my help you in your projects.
+>This repository contains some helpful functions that may help you in your projects.

 ## Available functions